Dotrar/hpoon/README.md

 ## Usage:
-    hpoon [dir] [opt-name]  | store a mark, optionally with a name hpoon                   | retreive the last marked file or dir hpoon @[name]           | retreive marked file with name
+    hpoon [dir] [opt-name]  | store a mark, optionally with a name hpoon                   | retrieve the last marked file or dir hpoon @[name]           | retrieve marked file with name

-can only mark files and directories that exist, but can retreive marks that no longer exist on the filesystem.
+Can only mark files and directories that exist, but can retrieve marks that no longer exist on the filesystem.
 Names will be stripped to be letters only; if stripping occurs, will print out the name